 Advertisement

-New Study Links Gut Microbiome Imbalance To Parkinson's Disease
+Study Links Gut Microbiome Imbalance To Parkinson's Disease

 From our immune system to our mental health, our gut—and the trillions of bacteria that live within it (aka your microbiome)—often have a big say when it comes to health or disease.
-And now, a new study1 published in Nature Communications linked microbiome imbalances to Parkinson's disease (PD), further solidifying the critical importance of the gut-brain connection.

-The gut, brain, and Parkinson's.
+The gut, brain, and Parkinson's

 This new research from the University of Alabama at Birmingham utilized metagenomics, which involves analyzing the genetic material found in feces.
 Scientists compared the genetic material of participants with Parkinson's with that of people who didn't have the disease.
 The results showed that the gut microbiome is involved in the development of PD—and in more ways than one.